-Students enrolling in the dissertation phase of the Ph.D. program may be eligible for the Direct Stafford Loan program.
+Students enrolling in the dissertation phase of the PhD program, may be eligible for the Direct Stafford Loan program.
 To apply, students must complete the Free Application for Federal Student Aid (FAFSA) form each year.
 Federal regulations require all financial aid recipients to maintain satisfactory academic progress toward completion of degree requirements for continued eligibility.
 Enrollment in the dissertation phase is considered to be enrollment on a half-time basis.
 All eligible financial aid recipients entering the dissertation phase of the program will be awarded Direct Stafford Loans on a borrower-based academic year.
 In other words, from the time the two-year clock begins, the financial aid will cover four consecutive quarters.
 For example, with a dissertation start date in January (winter quarter), financial aid will cover four consecutive quarters (winter, spring, summer, and fall).

-Upon completion of the first four (4) quarters of the two-year dissertation clock, the Financial Aid Office will confirm students' active participation in the dissertation process.
-Active participation is defined as submission of written materials beyond the initial concept paper and ongoing consultation with the dissertation committee.
+Upon completion of the first four (4) quarters of the two-year dissertation clock, the financial aid office will confirm students' active participation in the dissertation process.
+Active participation is defined as submission of written materials beyond the initial concept paper and on-going consultation with the dissertation committee.
 Once active participation is confirmed, students may be eligible for additional Stafford Loans during the second year of the two-year clock.

 If additional time beyond the two-year clock is necessary for completion of the dissertation, students must enroll in the extended one-year clock.
-Students will be eligible for Direct Stafford Loans during the one year following the two-year clock provided their dissertation committee has approved student's proposal and submitted the approval form to the Dissertation Office.
+Students will be eligible for Direct Stafford Loans during the one year following the two-year clock provided your dissertation committee has approved student's proposal and submitted the approval form to the Dissertation Office.
 Proposal requirements are defined by each program and are included in this dissertation handbook.
-Students are responsibility to stay in contact with their committees and to follow-up on the progress of their proposal approvals.
+It is the student's responsibility to stay in contact with their committee and to follow-up on the progress of your proposal approval.
 Please be aware that all pending financial aid will be canceled once the final draft of the dissertation is approved.